shopware/shopware/changelog/_unreleased/2021-11-23-plugin-list-json.md

 ___
 # Upgrade Information

-## New option for plugins
+## New `--json` option for plugin list command
-It is now possible to retriebe the plugin information in JSON format to easier parse it, e.g. in deployment or other CI processes.
+It is now possible to retrieve the plugin information in JSON format to easier parse it, e.g. in deployment or other CI processes.